kettek/css-audio/README.md

 * **stopped** *default*
   * The audio should stop its playback.

+### `--audio-volume`
+The `--audio-volume` property sets the audio volume from 0 to 100%.

+#### Syntax
+The audio volume is specified as a value from 0 to 100, representing the percentage volume to reduce or increase by.

 ### `--audio-playback`
 The `--audio-playback` property sets how the audio should manage playback.